Edgar Blatchford

-Edgar Blatchford (born November 24, 1950) is an American politician, academic, and attorney, and perennial candidate who served as the Mayor of Seward, Alaska.
+Edgar Omegitjoak Blatchford (born November 24, 1950) is an American politician, academic, and attorney who served as the mayor of Seward, Alaska.

 Blatchford sought the 2016 Democratic Party nomination for United States Senate, losing the nomination in the Alaskan primary to Ray Metcalfe.
+Blatchford ran two more unsuccessful campaigns for U.S. Senate in 2020 and 2022.

-Blatchford filed to run for lieutenant governor in the 2018 Democratic primary, and dropped out of the race on June 8.
+Blatchford also filed to run for lieutenant governor in the 2018 Democratic primary.
+He dropped out of the race on June 8.

 Blatchford has been a professor at the University of Alaska Anchorage since 1995, teaching in the Department of Journalism and Public Communications.
 Blatchford also served as Commissioner of the Department of Community and Regional Affairs (1990–1994) under Wally Hickel and Commissioner of Community and Economic Development (2003–2005) under Frank Murkowski.

 Early life and education

-Blatchford was born in Nome, Alaska Territory in 1950 and relocated to Seward, Alaska in 1960.
+Edgar Omegitjoak Blatchford was born in Nome, Alaska Territory in 1950 and relocated to Seward, Alaska in 1960.
 Blatchford graduated from Seward High School and earned a Bachelor of Arts degree from Alaska Pacific University, Juris Doctor from the University of Washington School of Law, Masters of Arts degree in journalism from Columbia University, Master of Public Administration from Harvard University, and PhD from the University of Alaska Fairbanks.

 Career

 Blatchford founded the publishing company Alaska Newspapers, Inc. in 1983.
 In 1990, Blatchford partnered with Calista Native Corporation to procure a total of six rural Alaskan newspapers.
-ANI was chartered to serve sparsely populated regions in Alaska to include parts of the Kenai Peninsula, Bristol Bay, Prince William Sound, the Aleutian Islands and the Yukon-Kuskowim Delta.
+ANI was chartered to serve sparsely populated regions in Alaska to include parts of the Kenai Peninsula, Bristol Bay, Prince William Sound, the Aleutian Islands and the Yukon-Kuskokwim Delta.
 In 2011, Blatchford purchased The Tundra Drums and Seward Phoenix Log from Calista Corp.; subsequently, Calista liquidated its share in the remaining newspapers in August 2011.

 Blatchford worked as a member of Wally Hickel's cabinet in developing the Community Development Quotas program aimed at providing educational and vocational opportunities to rural Alaskans in Bristol Bay and other western Alaskan communities.

+In 1999, he unseated incumbent mayor Bob Satin to be elected mayor of Seward, Alaska.
+He was reelected mayor in 2001.

 Blatchford was appointed commissioner of Community and Economic Development in January 2003 by governor Frank Murkowski.
 Murkowski cited Blatchford's prior experience as commissioner of Community and Regional Affairs under governor Hickel as a prime reason for Blatchford's selection.
 On July 22, 2005, Blatchford resigned his position as commissioner of Community and Economic Development due to conflict of interest allegations between his official state duties and ties with Chugach Alaska Corp.